Backup as a Service

 Clause 29 – Subprocessing

-a) Each Company Group Member authorises AIS to appoint (and permit each Subprocessor appointed in accordance with this clause 29 to appoint) Subprocessors in accordance with this clause 29 and any restrictions in these terms and conditions.
+29.1) Each Client Group Member authorises AIS to appoint (and permit each Subprocessor appointed in accordance with this clause 29 to appoint) Subprocessors in accordance with this clause 29 and any restrictions in these terms and conditions.

-b) AIS may continue to use those Subprocessors already engaged by AIS as at the date of the signed Service Agreement, subject to AIS in each case as soon as practicable meeting the obligations set out in clause 29.d.
+29.2) AIS may continue to use those Subprocessors already engaged by AIS as at the date of the signed Service Agreement, subject to AIS in each case as soon as practicable meeting the obligations set out in clause 29.4.

-c) AIS shall give Company prior written notice of the appointment of any new Subprocessor, including full details of the Processing to be undertaken by the Subprocessor.
-If, within 30 days of receipt of that notice, Company notifies AIS in writing of any objections (on reasonable grounds) to the proposed appointment:
+29.3) AIS shall give Client prior written notice of the appointment of any new Subprocessor, including full details of the Processing to be undertaken by the Subprocessor.
+If, within 30 days of receipt of that notice, Client notifies AIS in writing of any objections (on reasonable grounds) to the proposed appointment:

-d) AIS shall ensure that each Subprocessor performs the obligations under clause 26.a, 27, 28, 30.a, 31.b, 32 and 34.a, as they apply to Processing of Company Personal Data carried out by that Subprocessor, as if it were party to these terms and conditions in place of AIS.
+29.4) AIS shall ensure that each Subprocessor performs the obligations under clause 26.1, 27, 28, 30.1, 31.2, 32 and 34.1, as they apply to Processing of Client Personal Data carried out by that Subprocessor, as if it were party to these terms and conditions in place of AIS.

 Clause 30 – Data Subject Rights

-a) Taking into account the nature of the Processing, AIS shall assist each Company Group Member by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Company Group Members' obligations, as reasonably understood by Company, to respond to requests to exercise Data Subject rights under the Data Protection Laws.
+30.1) Taking into account the nature of the Processing, AIS shall assist each Client Group Member by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Client Group Members' obligations, as reasonably understood by Client, to respond to requests to exercise Data Subject rights under the Data Protection Laws.

-i) promptly notify Company if any Contracted Processor receives a request from a Data Subject under any Data Protection Law in respect of Company Personal Data; and
+a) promptly notify Client if any Contracted Processor receives a request from a Data Subject under any Data Protection Law in respect of Client Personal Data; and

-ii) ensure that the Contracted Processor does not respond to that request except on the documented instructions of Company or the relevant Company Affiliate or as required by Applicable Laws to which the Contracted Processor is subject, in which case AIS shall to the extent permitted by Applicable Laws inform Company of that legal requirement before the Contracted Processor responds to the request.
+b) ensure that the Contracted Processor does not respond to that request except on the documented instructions of Client or the relevant Client Affiliate or as required by Applicable Laws to which the Contracted Processor is subject, in which case AIS shall to the extent permitted by Applicable Laws inform Client of that legal requirement before the Contracted Processor responds to the request.

 Clause 31 – Personal Data Breach

-a) AIS shall notify Company without undue delay upon AIS or any Subprocessor becoming aware of a Personal Data Breach affecting Company Personal Data, providing Company with sufficient information to allow each Company Group Member to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws.
+31.1) AIS shall notify Client without undue delay upon AIS or any Subprocessor becoming aware of a Personal Data Breach affecting Client Personal Data, providing Client with sufficient information to allow each Client Group Member to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws.

-b) AIS shall co-operate with Company and each Company Group Member and take such reasonable commercial steps as are directed by Company to assist in the investigation, mitigation and remediation of each such Personal Data Breach.
+31.2) AIS shall co-operate with Client and each Client Group Member and take such reasonable commercial steps as are directed by Client to assist in the investigation, mitigation and remediation of each such Personal Data Breach.

 Clause 32 – Data Protection Impact Assessment and Prior Consultation

-AIS shall provide reasonable assistance to each Company Group Member with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which Company reasonably considers to be required of any Company Group Member by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case solely in relation to Processing of Company Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.
+AIS shall provide reasonable assistance to each Client Group Member with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which Client reasonably considers to be required of any Client Group Member by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case solely in relation to Processing of Client Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.

-Clause 33 – Deletion or return of Company Personal Data
+Clause 33 – Deletion or return of Client Personal Data

-a) Subject to clause 33.b and 33.c AIS shall promptly and in any event within thirty days of the date of cessation of any Services involving the Processing of Company Personal Data (the "Cessation Date"), delete and procure the deletion of all copies of those Company Personal Data.
+33.1) Subject to clause 33.2 and 33.3 AIS shall promptly and in any event within thirty days of the date of cessation of any Services involving the Processing of Client Personal Data (the "Cessation Date"), delete and procure the deletion of all copies of those Client Personal Data.

-b) Subject to clause 33.c, Company may in its absolute discretion by written notice to AIS within thirty days of the Cessation Date require AIS to (a) return a complete copy of all Company Personal Data to Company by secure file transfer in such format as is reasonably notified by Company to AIS; and (b) delete and procure the deletion of all other copies of Company Personal Data Processed by any Contracted Processor.
+33.2) Subject to clause 33.3, Client may in its absolute discretion by written notice to AIS within thirty days of the Cessation Date require AIS to (a) return a complete copy of all Client Personal Data to Client by secure file transfer in such format as is reasonably notified by Client to AIS; and (b) delete and procure the deletion of all other copies of Client Personal Data Processed by any Contracted Processor.
 AIS shall comply with any such written request within thirty days of the Cessation Date.

-c) Each Contracted Processor may retain Company Personal Data to the extent required by Applicable Laws and only to the extent and for such period as required by Applicable Laws and always provided that AIS shall ensure the confidentiality of all such Company Personal Data and shall ensure that such Company Personal Data is only Processed as necessary for the purpose(s) specified in the Applicable Laws requiring its storage and for no other purpose.
+33.3) Each Contracted Processor may retain Client Personal Data to the extent required by Applicable Laws and only to the extent and for such period as required by Applicable Laws and always provided that AIS shall ensure the confidentiality of all such Client Personal Data and shall ensure that such Client Personal Data is only Processed as necessary for the purpose(s) specified in the Applicable Laws requiring its storage and for no other purpose.

-d) AIS shall provide written certification to Company that it has fully complied with this clause 33 within thirty days of the Cessation Date.
+33.4) AIS shall provide written certification to Client that it has fully complied with this clause 33 within thirty days of the Cessation Date.

 Clause 34 – Audit rights

-a) Subject to clauses [34.b to 34.d], AIS shall make available to each Company Group Member on request all information necessary to demonstrate compliance, and shall allow for and contribute to audits, including inspections, by any Company Group Member or an auditor mandated by any Company Group Member in relation to the Processing of the Company Personal Data by the Contracted Processors.
+34.1) Subject to clauses [34.2 to 34.4], AIS shall make available to each Client Group Member on request all information necessary to demonstrate compliance, and shall allow for and contribute to audits, including inspections, by any Client Group Member or an auditor mandated by any Client Group Member in relation to the Processing of the Client Personal Data by the Contracted Processors.

-b) Information and audit rights of the Company Group Members only arise under clause 34.a to the extent that these terms and conditions does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law (including, where applicable, article 28(3)(h) of the GDPR).
+34.2) Information and audit rights of the Client Group Members only arise under clause 34.1 to the extent that these terms and conditions does not otherwise give them information and audit rights meeting the relevant requirements of Data Protection Law (including, where applicable, article 28(3)(h) of the GDPR).

-c) A Company Group Member may only mandate an auditor for the purposes of clause 34.a if the auditor has been mutually agreed upon with AIS.
+34.3) A Client Group Member may only mandate an auditor for the purposes of clause 34.1 if the auditor has been mutually agreed upon with AIS.
 AIS shall not unreasonably withhold or delay an agreement to the appointment of an auditor.

-d) Company or the relevant Company Affiliate undertaking an audit shall give AIS reasonable notice of any audit or inspection to be conducted under clause 34.a and shall make (and ensure that each of its mandated auditors makes) reasonable endeavours to avoid causing (or, if it cannot avoid, to minimise) any damage, injury or disruption to the Contracted Processors' premises, equipment, personnel and business while its personnel are on those premises in the course of such an audit or inspection.
+34.4) Client or the relevant Client Affiliate undertaking an audit shall give AIS reasonable notice of any audit or inspection to be conducted under clause 34.1 and shall make (and ensure that each of its mandated auditors makes) reasonable endeavours to avoid causing (or, if it cannot avoid, to minimise) any damage, injury or disruption to the Contracted Processors' premises, equipment, personnel and business while its personnel are on those premises in the course of such an audit or inspection.
 A Contracted Processor need not give access to its premises for the purposes of such an audit or inspection:

-ii) outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and Company or the relevant Company Affiliate undertaking an audit has given notice to AIS that this is the case before attendance outside those hours begins; or
+b) outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and Client or the relevant Client Affiliate undertaking an audit has given notice to AIS that this is the case before attendance outside those hours begins; or

-1) Company or the relevant Company Affiliate undertaking an audit reasonably considers necessary because of genuine concerns as to AIS's compliance with these terms and conditions; or
+i) Client or the relevant Client Affiliate undertaking an audit reasonably considers necessary because of genuine concerns as to AIS's compliance with these terms and conditions; or

-2) A Company Group Member is required or requested to carry out by Data Protection Law, a Supervisory Authority or any similar regulatory authority responsible for the enforcement of Data Protection Laws in any country or territory,
+ii) A Client Group Member is required or requested to carry out by Data Protection Law, a Supervisory Authority or any similar regulatory authority responsible for the enforcement of Data Protection Laws in any country or territory,

-where Company or the relevant Company Affiliate undertaking an audit has identified its concerns or the relevant requirement or request in its notice to AIS of the audit or inspection.
+where Client or the relevant Client Affiliate undertaking an audit has identified its concerns or the relevant requirement or request in its notice to AIS of the audit or inspection.

 Clause 35 – Restricted Transfers

-a) Subject to clause 35.c, each Company Group Member (as "data exporter") and each Contracted Processor, as appropriate, (as "data importer") hereby enter into the Standard Contractual Clauses in respect of any Restricted Transfer from that Company Group Member to that Contracted Processor.
+35.1) Subject to clause 35.3, each Client Group Member (as "data exporter") and each Contracted Processor, as appropriate, (as "data importer") hereby enter into the Standard Contractual Clauses in respect of any Restricted Transfer from that Client Group Member to that Contracted Processor.

-b) The Standard Contractual Clauses shall come into effect under clause 35.a on the later of:
+35.2) The Standard Contractual Clauses shall come into effect under clause 35.1 on the later of:

-c) Clause 35.a shall not apply to a Restricted Transfer unless its effect, together with other reasonably practicable compliance steps (which, for the avoidance of doubt, do not include obtaining consents from Data Subjects), is to allow the relevant Restricted Transfer to take place without breach of applicable Data Protection Law.
+35.3) Clause 35.1 shall not apply to a Restricted Transfer unless its effect, together with other reasonably practicable compliance steps (which, for the avoidance of doubt, do not include obtaining consents from Data Subjects), is to allow the relevant Restricted Transfer to take place without breach of applicable Data Protection Law.

-d) AIS warrants and represents that, before the commencement of any Restricted Transfer to a Subprocessor, AIS entry into the Standard Contractual Clauses under clause 35.a, and agreement to variations to those Standard Contractual Clauses made under clause 36.d.i, as agent for and on behalf of that Subprocessor will have been duly and effectively authorised (or subsequently ratified) by that Subprocessor.
+35.4) AIS warrants and represents that, before the commencement of any Restricted Transfer to a Subprocessor, AIS entry into the Standard Contractual Clauses under clause 35.1, and agreement to variations to those Standard Contractual Clauses made under clause 36.4.a, as agent for and on behalf of that Subprocessor will have been duly and effectively authorised (or subsequently ratified) by that Subprocessor.

 Clause 36 – Governing law and jurisdiction

-a) Without prejudice to clauses 14.7 (Mediation and Jurisdiction) and 14.9 (Governing Law) of the Standard Contractual Clauses:
+36.1) Without prejudice to clauses 37.7 (Mediation and Jurisdiction) and 37.9 (Governing Law) of the Standard Contractual Clauses:

 Nothing within these terms and conditions reduces AIS obligations in relation to the protection of Personal Data or permits AIS to Process (or permit the processing of) Personal Data in a manner which is prohibited by these terms and conditions.